 Each and every piece of gym equipment requires frequent inspection and routine maintenance, because these pieces of equipment and machines are used by hundreds of people each day.
 Although any piece of equipment or any machine at your gym can be defective, faulty, or otherwise dangerous without you realizing it, the following pieces of gym equipment are most commonly associated with gym injuries:

-Our experienced dangerous gym equipment attorney in Philadelphia explains that gym injuries caused by fitness and workout equipment are usually the result of:
+Our skilled product liability lawyer in Philadelphia explains that gym injuries caused by fitness and workout equipment are usually the result of:

 Gyms want to offer a variety of gym equipment and make them available to all gymgoers at any time of day, even during the rush hours, when nearly every machine or piece of gym equipment has a line of gymgoers waiting for their turn to lift weights and exercise.
 Squeezing more gym equipment and machines than a gym can handle or providing inadequate spacing between pieces of gym equipment makes it impossible for people to exercise or move around safely without coming in contact with machines or equipment used by other members of the gym.